Anjigadu/designpatterns/head_first/pattern_definition.md

 3. Decorator Pattern

 It attaches additional responsibilities to an object dynamically.
 Decorators provide flexible alternative to subclassing for extending functionality.

+4. Factory Method Pattern
+It defines interface for creating instances but lets the sub classes to decide which class to instantiate.
+Factory method lets the class to defer instantiation to its sub classes.